On the complexity of solving linear congruences and computing nullspaces modulo a constant: Solving congruences and nullspaces mod

 \section{Solving congruences and nullspaces mod $k$}

 We return to the motivating problems of this article.
-We let $A$ be an $n \x n$ integer matrix and $\vec y \in \Z^n$ which are provided as the input to \LCON[k] or \LCONX[k]; and for \LCONNULL[k], we consider an $n \x n$ matrix $B$.
-Without loss of generality, the coefficients of $A$ and $\vec y$, or of $B$, are non-negative and bounded strictly above by $k$ (as reducing the input modulo $k$ can be performed in \NC[1]).
-We essentially follow the analysis of Ref.~\cite[Section~8]{MC87}, which reduces solving linear congruences to computing generating sets for nullspaces modulo the primes $p_j$ dividing $k$.
-The technical contribution of this section is to show that the latter problem can be solved for prime powers via a reduction to matrix multiplication together with modular counting oracles from \num[p^e]\Log\ for prime powers $p^e$.
+Let $A$ be an $n \x n$ integer matrix and $\vec y \in \Z^n$ be provided as the input to \LCON[k] or \LCONX[k]; or $B$ be an $n \x n$ matrix provided as input to \LCONNULL[k]\,.
+Without loss of generality, the coefficients of $A$ and $\vec y$, or of $B$, are non-negative and bounded strictly above by $k$ (as reducing the input modulo $k$ can be performed in $\NC^1$).
+We follow the analysis of Ref.~\cite[Section~8]{MC87} which reduces solving linear congruences to computing generating sets for nullspaces modulo the primes $p_j$ dividing $k$.
+The contribution of this section is to show that the latter problem can be solved for prime powers via a reduction to matrix multiplication together with modular counting oracles from \num[p^e]\Log\ for prime powers $p^e$.